Latest radar evidence suggests Black Hawk in DC disaster was flying too high, but NTSB wants more proof

 NTSB board member J. Todd Inman stated over the weekend the airport tower’s radar was showing the Black Hawk altitude at 200 feet with the Bombardier CRJ700 jet’s flight data recorder reading 325 feet, a discrepancy that investigators could not immediately explain.

-The NTSB canceled previously announced news briefings on their investigation on Monday and Tuesday and has not made officials available for questions on the Tuesday evening update.
+The NTSB canceled previously announced news briefings on its investigation Monday and Tuesday and has not made officials available for questions on the Tuesday evening update.

-Black boxes containing the flight data recorder and cockpit voice recorder from both aircraft have been recovered.
-The NTSB says they are still working to synchronize the recordings, but board chair Jennifer Homendy told CNN’s Pete Muntean on Monday they will release what they can when they can.
+The so-called black boxes containing the flight data recorder and cockpit voice recorder from both aircraft have been recovered.
+The NTSB says it is still working to synchronize the recordings, but board chair Jennifer Homendy told CNN’s Pete Muntean on Monday they will release what they can when they can.

 “Every piece of the information is critical to the investigation, and the NTSB is about transparency,” she said.

-Officials have warned against a rush to judgment on the cause of the deadliest US aviation disaster since TWA Flight 800 in 2001.
-Still, figuring out how high the Army helicopter was at the time of the collision is considered key to determining how two aircraft flying in one of the nation’s most heavily regulated airspace corridors under clear skies could run directly into each other.
+Officials have warned against a rush to judgment on the cause of what is the deadliest US aviation disaster since the crash of American Airlines Flight 587 in 2001.
+Still, figuring out how high the Army helicopter was at the time of the collision is considered key to determining how two aircraft flying in one of the nation’s most heavily regulated airspace corridors under clear skies could run into each other.

 President Donald Trump did not wait for an investigative report before weighing in.

-Note: CORRECTION: An earlier version of this story incorrectly identified the previous deadliest aviation disaster in the US in 2001.
-It was American Airlines Flight 587.